rehawild/2D-Topdown-Farming-Game/README.md

 ---

-## How to Play
+## How to Use

-*This game is a work-in-progress developed as a learning project for game development and still getting critical updates.
-Therefore it's not ready for playing yet.*
+1. **Download**:
+   - Clone the repository or download the project files.
+2. **Open in Godot**:
+   - Launch the Godot Engine and open the project folder.
+3. **Explore**:
+   - Review the scripts and project structure to understand the functionality.

+*Note: These files represent a learning project and are not a finished game.*

 ---

 ## Contribution
-This project is not currently open for contributions as it is part of a personal learning process.
-Feedback is welcome!
+This repository is not open for contributions, as it is part of a personal learning process.
+However, feedback and suggestions are welcome.

 ---